georglauterbach/arm/documentation/content/introduction.md

 Specifications are the **basis of software compatibility**.
 The system architecture consists of

 1. **Component Architecture Specification**
-    - first layer providing a common programmer's model to software through ISA compatibility
+    - first layer providing a common programmer's model (i.e. common instruction set & workflow) to software through ISA compatibility
 2. **System Architecture**, containing
     1. **Base System Architecture** (BSA)
         - describes a hardware system architecture that system software can rely on